heridev/smsforall-rails-api/README.md

 ngrok http --domain=quick-xxxx-xxxx.ngrok-free.app 3030
 ```

-6. Run your [React app frontend](https://github.com/heridev/smsforall-react-app) yarn project and specify to use the right API backend url in this case:
+6. Run your [React app frontend](https://github.com/heridev/smsforall-react-app) yarn project and specify to use the right API backend URL in this case:
 ```
 export REACT_APP_API_URL=https://quick-xxx-xxxxxx.ngrok-free.app
 // and